Call Now Free Quote

 • No warranty mentioned: If the warranty is not in the estimate, it does not exist.

-• Dramatically lower than other bids: If one bid is 40% below the others, the contractor is either cutting corners (shallow grinding, wrong mortar, no color matching), underestimating the scope, or not including the same work items.
+• Dramatically lower than other bids: If one bid is 40 percent below the others, the contractor is either cutting corners (shallow grinding, wrong mortar, no color matching), underestimating the scope, or not including the same work items.
 Ask specifically what they are doing differently.

 Before signing, verify the contractor’s quality through direct observation.

 Ask for addresses of completed projects and drive by.
-You are looking for: consistent mortar color (no patchwork appearance), consistent joint profiles, clean brick surfaces (no mortar smears), and work that blends with the original masonry.
+You are looking for: consistent mortar color (no patchwork appearance), consistent joint profiles, clean brick surfaces with no mortar smears, and work that blends with the original masonry.
+In Winnetka and Glenview, tuckpointing work that disrupts the visual continuity of the facade is visible from the street and an immediate signal of poor color matching.

-Check Google reviews, Yelp reviews, and BBB rating.
+Check Google reviews, Yelp, and BBB.
 Look for patterns, not individual reviews.
 A contractor with 50 reviews and a 4.8 average is more reliable than one with 3 reviews and a 5.0.
-Pay attention to negative reviews - specifically whether they describe workmanship issues, communication problems, or pricing disputes.
+Pay attention to negative reviews specifically for workmanship issues, communication problems, or pricing disputes.

-Who will actually perform the work?
+Ask who will perform the work.
 Some contractors sell the job and subcontract the labor.
-This is not automatically bad, but you should know who will be on your property, whether they are employees or subcontractors, and whether the contractor will be on-site to supervise.
+This is not automatically bad, but you should know who will be on your property and whether the contractor will be on-site to supervise.

 Common Scams and How to Avoid Them